History of Bubba Wallace in Timeline

 Others born on this day/year

-In 2005, Bubba Wallace won 35 of the 48 Bandolero Series races held that year, marking a significant achievement early in his racing career.
+In 2005, at the age of nine, Bubba Wallace won 35 of the 48 Bandolero Series races held that year.

 2008: Youngest Winner at Franklin County Speedway

-In 2008, Bubba Wallace became the youngest driver to ever win at Franklin County Speedway in Virginia, adding another milestone to his early racing achievements.
+In 2008, Bubba Wallace became the youngest driver to win at Franklin County Speedway in Virginia.

 2010: Competed in NASCAR K&N Pro Series East

-In 2010, Wallace began competing in the NASCAR K&N Pro Series East, driving for Rev Racing as part of NASCAR's Drive for Diversity program and being signed as a development driver for Joe Gibbs Racing.
-He won his first race at Greenville-Pickens Speedway, becoming the youngest driver to win at the track.
+In 2010, Wallace began competing in the NASCAR K&N Pro Series East, driving for Rev Racing as part of NASCAR's Drive for Diversity program and was signed as a development driver for Joe Gibbs Racing.
+He won his first race at Greenville-Pickens Speedway, becoming the youngest driver to win at the track and in the series history.

-In 2012, Wallace raced for Joe Gibbs Racing, winning the second K&N East event of the year at Greenville-Pickens Speedway, which marked his first win with JGR.
+In 2012, Wallace raced for Joe Gibbs Racing, winning the second K&N East event of the year at Greenville-Pickens Speedway, marking his first win with JGR.

 February 2013: Full Season in Camping World Truck Series